-Angry words come from angry hearts.
-Jesus taught the Jews that the very act of murder is actually rooted in an angry, murderous feeling: “But I tell you that anyone who is angry with his brother will be subject to judgment…” (Matthew 5:22).
-The hatred that causes one person to speak insults is the same hatred that causes another to commit murder.
-The attitude of the heart is the same, and it’s this attitude that makes a person sin.
+Angry words come from angry hearts (Matthew 15: 18).
+Jesus taught the Jews that the very act of murder is actually rooted in an angry, murderous feeling.
+“But I tell you that anyone who is angry with his brother will be subject to judgment…” (Matthew 5:22).
+The hatred that causes one person to speak insults is the same hatred that causes one eventually to commit murder.
+Thus, the attitude of the heart is the same, and this attitude left unchecked leads a person sin.

 In His service,